 - Do dried flowers keep their colour?

-How long do Preserved and Dried Flowers last?
+How long do Dried Flowers last?

 Although preserved and dried blooms last a long time, they don't last forever.
 Dried flowers are a sustainable and affordable option for your home, workplace or wedding.
 They have an extended shelf life and don’t require disposing of every week as fresh flowers do.
 The conditions in which your preserved and dried florals are stored in will determine their lifespan, but as a general guide, dried flowers can last many years.